AmadeusITGroup/RedisCache/README.md

 - [redis-simple-cache-py3](https://pypi.org/project/redis-simple-cache-py3/)
 - and more ...

 But none I could find allows to set two expiration times as we do it here.
 The first given time is how long before we should update the value stored in the cache.
 The second given time, longer of course, is how long the data stored in the cache is still good enough to be sent back to the caller.
 The refreshing of the cache is only done when the function is called.
 And by default it is done asynchronously, so the caller doesn't have to wait.
-When the data in the cache becomes too old, it disapear automatically.
+When the data in the cache becomes too old, it disappear automatically.

 This is a great caching mechanism for functions that will give a consistent output according to their parameters and at a given time.
-A purelly random function should not be cached.
+A purely random function should not be cached.
 And a function that is independent of the time should be cached with a different mechanism like the LRU cache in the [functools](https://docs.python.org/3/library/functools.html) standard module.

 ## Installation